astroprofsmith/intromodern.github.io/_sources/c13introGR.md

 same place in time for the second event.
 ```

+In the first formulation, we were not comparing the time
+elapsed on two individual clocks.
+We were comparing two
+time intervals that were derived from collecting the clock
+readings on an infinite set of clocks, and then comparing
+the differences between the readings on the clocks closest
+to the events.
+In the reference frame in motion relative to
+the events, that meant two different clocks, which we assumed
+were synchronized and running at the same rate.
+In this new
+context, we are considering a single clock that moved away
+and came back to the original location.

-In SR, there is no question of returning to the same location
+In SR, there is no question of returning to the same location as the
-as the first event.
-This would not be possible, as to turn
+first event.
+This would not be possible, as to turn around and come
-around and come back would require changing the relative velocity,
+back would require changing the relative velocity, and SR only
-and SR only considers unchanging relative velocities.
-In this
+considers unchanging relative velocities.
+In this new context, there
-new context, there is an asymmetry between the moving clock and
+is now an asymmetry between the moving clock and the stationary clock,
-the stationary clock, because only the moving clock *changes*
+because only the moving clock *changes* its motion.
+In the SR
-its motion.
+context, we could say that either reference frame could be considered
+moving or at rest (although only one reference frame would observe the
+two events at the same location), but in this context, there is no
+such symmetry.
 The only way to describe these occurances from the
 perspective of the blue clock would be to allow for accelerating
 reference frames.